is known as Shallaki in Sanskrit. It has been used in Ayurveda the

 it is described as ‘symmetrical’.

-the following conditions, arthritis is present and is usually a major part
+conditions, arthritis is present and is usually a major part of the syndrome,

 Lyme disease: Caused

 by a certain type of bacteria transmitted to humans via tick bites, Lyme

 disease causes a fever, distinctive red skin lesion in the shape of a bull’s

 eye, problems with the nerves and/or heart, and arthritis.
 Antibiotics

 are the main treatment for this disease.

 An inflammation of the joints, reactive arthritis strikes along with, or

 shortly after, the onset of a sexually transmitted or intestinal infection.